Seán Brady (cardinal)

-Seán Brady KGCHS (born 16 August 1939) is an Irish prelate who is a Cardinal of the Catholic Church.
+Seán Brady (born 16 August 1939) is an Irish prelate who is a Cardinal of the Catholic Church.
 He was Roman Catholic Archbishop of Armagh and Roman Catholic Primate of All Ireland from 1996 until 2014.
 He was elevated to the rank of cardinal by Pope Benedict XVI in the consistory on 24 November 2007.
 He left office in 2014 and was succeeded by Eamon Martin, who had served as Coadjutor Archbishop of Armagh since 2013.

 Early life and education

 Seán Brady was born in Drumcalpin, near Laragh, County Cavan, to Andrew (d.
 1968) and Annie (d.
 1990) Brady.
 One of three children, he has a brother, Con, and a sister, Kitty.
 He attended Caulfield National School in Laragh and St Patrick's College in Cavan.

 In 1957 he entered Maynooth College where he later obtained a Bachelor of Arts degree in Ancient Classics in 1960.
 He then proceeded to study in Rome at the Pontifical Irish College and Pontifical Lateran University, where he earned a Licentiate in Sacred Theology in 1964.
 He received a Doctorate in Canon Law at the Lateran University in 1967.